Shpendiiiii/Daily-Quote-API-Bash/README.md

 ## Show Categories
 If you enter c, the script will display a list of available quote categories.
 You will then be prompted to enter the name of a category, such as "love", "art", "funny", "inspire", "management", "sports", "students", or "life".
 The script will then retrieve a quote from the selected category and display it in the terminal.

 This script can be made in a more dynamic way, but it does the job for now.
+The python script for generating quotes that is posted is more dynamic.